CAR T cell: Intracellular T cell signaling domain

-Research directions
+Research

 Antigen recognition

 Although the initial clinical remission rates after CAR T cell therapy in all patients are as high as 90%, long-term survival rates are much lower.
 The cause is typically the emergence of leukemia cells that do not express CD19 and so evade recognition by the CD19–CAR T cells, a phenomenon known as antigen escape.
 Preclinical studies developing CAR T cells with dual targeting of CD19 plus CD22 or CD19 plus CD20 have demonstrated promise, and trials studying bispecific targeting to circumvent CD19 down-regulation are ongoing.

 In 2018, a version of CAR was developed that is referred to as SUPRA CAR, or split, universal, and programmable.
 Multiple mechanisms can be deployed to finely regulate the activity of SUPRA CAR, which limits overactivation.
-In contrast to the traditional CAR design, SUPRA CAR allows targeting of multiple antigens without further genetic modification of a person's immune cells.
+In contrast to the traditional CAR design, SUPRA CAR allows targeting of multiple antigens without further genetic modification of immune cells.

+In 2026, CART4-34 therapy targeted B cell receptors carrying the gene IGHV4-34 — thought to be involved in immune response and which appears at high levels in tumor cells.
+In mice models CART4-34 therapy was as effective as CD19 CAR-T therapy at destroying tumor cells in diffuse large B-cell lymphoma.
+IGHV4-34 gene is rare in healthy cells.
+The therapy does not target CD19, reducing/eliminating immune system effects.

 Treatment of antigenically heterogeneous tumors can be achieved by administration of a mixture of the desired antigen-specific adaptors.